-Orders may be placed with foreign suppliers by using your ProCard and through Ariba using Purchase Orders and Blanket Purchase Orders (required for Subawards).
-Additionally, payments can be issued through Non-PO Invoice within the Direct Buy Limit.
+Orders may be placed with foreign suppliers by using your ProCard and through Ariba using Purchase Orders and Blanket Purchase Orders (required for Subawards) and may be paid using Non-PO Invoice within the Direct Buy Limit.

 - Payment can be made by ProCard where appropriate (such as memberships and registrations within ProCard limits).

 - To use foreign suppliers in Ariba the supplier must be registered - see Foreign Supplier Registration Section below.

 - Foreign suppliers are paid by check or wire, which is specified in Ariba on the Requisition, Contract Request (CR) or Non-PO Invoice.
 Be sure to ask your supplier about the expected payment method.